This chapter describes the syntax rules for Oracle Net Services configuration files.

 Reserved symbols are used as delimiters, not as part of a keyword or a value unless the keyword or value has quotation marks.
 Either single or double quotation marks can be used to enclose a value containing reserved symbols.
 To include a quotation marks within a value that is surrounded by quotation marks, use different quotation marks.
 The backslash (

 The following characters may be used within a connect descriptor, but not in a keyword or value:

 3.4 Character Set for Listener and Net Service Names

 The listener name and net service name are limited to the following character set:

 [a...z] [A...Z] [0...9] _

-The first character must be an alphabetical character.
+The first character must be an alphanumeric character.
 In general, up to 64 characters is acceptable.
-A database service name must match the global database name defined by the database administrator, which consists of a database name (originally limited to eight characters), and the database domain.
+A database service name must match the global database name defined by the database administrator, which consists of a database name, and the database domain.
 Net service names and global database names are not case sensitive.